celery/celery/docs/userguide/configuration.rst

 Default: :const:`None`

-An optionnal group ID to use when :program:`celery beat` daemon drops its privileges (default to no GID change).
+An optional group ID to use when :program:`celery beat` daemon drops its privileges (defaults to no GID change).

 .. setting:: beat_umask